jagregory/abrash-black-book/src/chapter-16.md

   10. Windows development cycle automation

 Is something missing here?
-You bet your maximum *gluteus* something's missing—nowhere on that list is there so much as one word about how fast the compiled code runs!
+You bet your *gluteus* *maximus* something's missing—nowhere on that list is there so much as one word about how fast the compiled code runs!
 I'm not saying that performance is everything, but optimization isn't even down there at number 10, below online help!